 USB Type-C port on laptops, on the other hand, are put to multiple uses.
 The single port can replace VGA cable, HDMI port, display port and also supports Thunderbolt standard.

 List of phones with USB Type-C port under Rs 20,000

-For a very reasonable price, the Realme X offers AMOLED display, pop-up selfie camera, an in-display sensor, 48MP rear camera, and the powerful Snapdragon 710 chipset.
+For a very reasonable price, the Realme 7 Pro offers an AMOLED display, an in-display sensor, a 64MP rear camera, and the powerful Snapdragon 720G chipset.
 That’s a lot to look forward to in the affordable segment.